garrandall/popular-music-data/tracks/when-the-morning-comes-hoyt-axton.md

 I came here with my broken heart
 Wrapped away with care
 And all you do is sit and drink
-And stare ---- at your T V
+And stare ---- at your TV

 You ask me why I came here